-Other edits and technical changes have also been incorporated into the draft document.
-As with previous drafts, we have attempted to identify substantive revisions through the use of footnotes and occasional underline (new/changed material) and strikethrough (deleted material) text.
+Proposed changes to the city's existing zoning ordinance have been incorporated into this draft zoning ordinance document.
+As with all previous drafts, substantive revisions by footnotes and occasional underline (new/changed material) and strikethrough (deleted material) text.
 The absence of footnotes and identified redline changes is an indication that the provisions do not constitute a substantive modification, but most all of the provisions have been edited for internal consistency and clarity.